Great, if that’s been included in your documention you’re ready to move on to the next question.

 The end?

 These questions are intended as a high-level overview of the most common requirements of the GDPR.
-If you want more detailed information, read our guide to the GDPR.
+If you want more detailed information, read our guide to the GDPR for CCTV.